Jccqt/BattTray/README.md

 on the Hands-Free profile child node (`soundcore R60i NC Hands-Free AG`), which is why the name comes from the Bluetooth API rather than from the PnP tree.

+BattTray intentionally ignores devices that Bluetooth classifies as phones, including iPhones and Android phones.
+They are not PC peripherals, and some phones rotate their LE address on reconnect, which can otherwise leave duplicate battery nodes behind.

 ### Two behaviours worth knowing

 **Readings survive disconnection.** Windows keeps the last known percentage after a device